A mini travel guide of Skiathos island!

 Banana beach Skiathos

-Megalos and Mikros Aselinos: These are two side-by-side beaches, just separated b a forested piece of land, quite far away from the famous beaches in Skiathos.
+Megalos and Mikros Aselinos: These are two side-by-side beaches, just separated by a forested piece of land, quite far away from the famous beaches in Skiathos.
 Both are sandy with handy parking (for Mikros Aselinos, you will walk on a short 5′ walk).
-Take a look at the weather beforehand as to when there is north wind the sea isn’t so pleasant.
+Take a look at the weather beforehand as when there is a north wind the sea isn’t so pleasant.

-Where to stay is a crucial factor in the holidays, and it depends entirely on how to want to enjoy your holidays.
+Where to stay is a crucial factor in the holidays, and it depends entirely on how you want to enjoy them.

-We have written a dedicated post about the best hotels on Skiathos island, but you can get an idea from the below three options.
+We have written a dedicated post about the best hotels on Skiathos Island, but you can get an idea from the three options below.

 La Piscine Art Hotel, Philian Hotels and Resorts

-This is a beautiful adults-only hotel, just a 5-minute walk to the centre of Skiathos with a romantic atmosphere which makes it, I think, perfect for couples!
+This is a beautiful adults-only hotel, just a 5-minute walk to the centre of Skiathos, with a romantic atmosphere which makes it, I think, perfect for couples!
 Try to eat dinner at the hotel’s restaurant Mad Cow, at least once.
 Delicious food!
-The best thing about this hotel is the staff, as every single member would welcome you with warmth and a smile!
+The best thing about this hotel is the staff; every member would welcome you with warmth and a smile!
 More Information Here!

 ELIVI Skiathos – Banana Beach